gazebosim/gz-sim/tutorials/detachable_joints.md

 * `<child_model_link>`:  Name of the link in the `<child_model>` that will be used as the child link in the detachable joint.

-* topic (optional): Topic name to be used for detaching connections.
+* `detach_topic` (optional): Topic name to be used for detaching connections.
  If empty, a default topic will be created with a pattern `/model/<model_name>/detachable_joint/detach`.

+* `attach_topic` (optional): Topic name to be used for re-attaching connections.
+ If empty, a default topic will be created with a pattern `/model/<model_name>/attachable_joint/attach`.